 This is the reason why most people opt for a dual flush toilets.
-While the savings are dependent on individual use & habits, dual flush toilets are watersense certified.
+While the savings are dependent on individual use & habits, they can end up saving homeowners quite a bit if they are used as intended.
+Most dual flush toilets are watersense certified.
+This is a certification handed down by the EPA for water saving products that meet their stated guidelines.
 Watersense estimates that toilets that meet their specifications will save the average homeowner between 20-60% over the alternative.
+1

 In addition to the water savings, Dual Flush toilets often qualify for local & federal rebate incentives.
 These rebates are mostly available to new construction & larger home renovations.

 2. Dual Flush toilets are better for the environment

 The EPA estimates that toilet flushes account for 30% of household water consumption.
 This would place toilets second only to showers amongst fixtures that consume the highest amount of water per day.